zekearneodo/ephys-analysis/README.md

 1. create a new branch of this repository
 2. add your files to `ephys`
+3. open a pull request for your branch

 We'll hack on and merge branches as needed during the hackathon.